Corona Rigidity

 Fix an uncountable cardinal $\kappa$ and (in this paragraph only) let $H=\ell_2(\kappa)$.
 Let $\cK(H)$ denote the ideal of compact operators on $\cB(H)$.
 For an infinite cardinal $\lambda\leq \kappa$ let

 in particular $\cK(H)=\cK_{\aleph_0}(H)$.
 It is not difficult to see that every norm-closed, self-adjoint ideal of $\cB(H)$ is of this form for some $\lambda$ (\cite[Proposition~12.3.4]{Fa:STCstar}).
 In particular, for any $\aleph_\alpha$ the proper ideals of $\cQ(\ell_2(\aleph_\alpha))$ are linearly ordered by inclusion in type $\alpha$.
 Suppose that $\Phi$ is an automorphism of the Calkin algebra $\cQ(H)=\cB(H)/\cK(H)$.
 Then $\Phi$ sends $\cK_\lambda(H)/\cK(H)$ to itself for every uncountable $\lambda\leq \kappa$.
 A moment of thought reveals that it is not at all clear whether the existence of an outer automorphism of $\cQ(\ell_2(\aleph_0))$ implies the existence of an outer automorphism of $\cQ(\ell_2(\kappa))$ for any uncountable value of $\kappa$.
 Indeed, it is an open problem whether the existence of an outer automorphism of $\cQ(\ell_2(\kappa))$ is relatively consistent with $\ZFC$ for a single uncountable~$\kappa$.
-Constructions of awkward objects using $\CH$ are typically easier (and historically obtained much earlier) than the proofs from Forcing Axioms that those objects do not exist.
-Nevertheless, a modification of Veli\v ckovi\'c's argument can be adapted, by introducing curious objects called `Polish Aronszajn trees' and in spite of an observation that the noncommutative analog of the poset for adding uncountably many Cohen reals fails to be ccc, that $\PFA$ implies all automorphisms of $\cQ(\ell_2(\kappa))$ are inner for all infinite $\kappa$ (\cite{Fa:AllAll}).
+Constructions of awkward objects using $\CH$ are typically easier (and historically obtained much earlier) than the proofs from forcing axioms that those objects do not exist.
+Nevertheless, a modification of Veli\v ckovi\'c's argument can be adapted, by introducing curious objects called `Polish Aronszajn trees', to show that $\PFA$ implies all automorphisms of $\cQ(\ell_2(\kappa))$ are inner for all infinite $\kappa$ (\cite{Fa:AllAll}), in spite of an observation that the noncommutative analog of the poset for adding uncountably many Cohen reals fails to be ccc.

 Our understanding of the triviality of automorphisms of `other Calkin algebras', those of the form $\cQ(\ell_2(\kappa))/\cK_\lambda(\ell_2(\kappa))$ for $\aleph_1\leq\lambda\leq \kappa$ brings yet another reversal.